kedarkrishnan/Developers-Diary/Sublime-Bare-Bones/Ch1.md

 # Sublime Text Editor Bare Bones
 ## Chapter 1 : Setting Up Sublime Text Editor
 Once Sublime text is installed some basic setting would make your live easy.
-Also one needs to install the package controller which would help install the powerfull packages that like auto competion of syntax for languages, Zen coding etc.
+Also one needs to install the package controller which would help install the powerfull packages like auto competion of syntax for languages, Zen coding etc.

 #### Topics
 1. [Changing color themes](#changing-color-themes)